ssbc/dgram-broadcast/README.md

 if the stream is paused, it will just drop messages. if when the stream is resumed, it will emit the latest message.

+## Contributing

+Please adhere to es5 - a jshintrc file is configured and can be run with `npm test`.

 ## License

 MIT